SpineEventEngine/base/tools/mc-java-checks/README.md

  The Error Prone Checks Plugin which is a part of the Model Compiler, performs all necessary configurations and dependency updates to add the `spine-mc-java-checks` to the preprocessor path.

+## Tests of this module
+... are located under the `tests/checks` directory to simplify the inter-module dependencies that started to fail under Windows after migration to Gradle 7.1.1.